-Kashmir discussed at UN Security Council, India claims Pakistan’s ‘alarmist scenario’ was rejected
+Kashmir discussed at UN Security Council, India claims Pakistan’s ‘alarmist scenario’ rejected

-A Russian envoy said Moscow hoped that the two countries would use bilateral mechanisms to settle their differences.
+India’s envoy to the world body Syed Akbaruddin lashed out at Pakistan and said it received a ‘stinging response’ from India’s many friends.

 The United Nations Security Council on Wednesday discussed Kashmir for the second time in five months.